nicolasgr2000/dockerTraining/README.md

 # dockerTraining

-- This command create a image and tags docker build -t infotraining .
+- This command create a image and tags - docker build -t infotraining:v0.0.1 .

 - This command run the container in HTTP port 8080 docker run -p 8080:8080 infotraining